lunixbochs/usercorn/README.md

 usercorn
 ----

 You need [Unicorn](http://www.unicorn-engine.org/) installed to use this.
-It is currently in private beta, so stay tuned.

 Usercorn has two implementations: Go and Python.
 The Go variant is more advanced, faster (+10x), and more stable, but harder to script.